pravosleva/get-parabola/README.md

 # get-parabola

-This module was created to have ability to receive coeffs for the condition like `a*x^2 + bx + c` for the different cases.
+This module was created for have ability to receive quadratic fit coeffs for the condition like `a*x^2 + bx + c` by different ways.

 ## Install